Can we estimate the distance to a vehicle with cameras only?

 If the relative position of the two cameras is known, it is possible to test whether two points correspond to the same 3D points because of the epipolar constraint.
 The epipolar constraint means that the projection of X on the right camera plane xR must be contained in the eR–xR epipolar line.

-Semi Global Block matching
+Disparity Estimation With Semi Global Block matching

-There are different methods to estimate the disparity.
-One traditional method is semi global block matching.
-It’s fast to implement but it lacks of accuracy and it is computationally intensive.
-However, it can be a good starting point, and depending on your use case, it might already solve your problem.
+There are different stereo matching algorithms to estimate the disparity.
+One traditional stereo matching method is semi-global block matching.
+It’s fast to implement, but it can lack accuracy, and it is computationally intensive.

 Closing Thought on Stereo Vision